 Amanda’s note: Here is another wonderful contribution from Ramya Venkateshwaran who writes from her home in India.
-Ramya describes traditional remedies for hair loss.
+Ramya describes natural remedies for hair loss.
 Find her on her website WildTurmeric.net for more ideas on healthy living.

 There are many reasons for hair loss: hereditary, nutrient deficiencies, thyroid problems, stress, and certain medications can all contribute.
 Regularly using chemical treatments and heat on our hair for straightening or curling also aggravates the problem.